Imagine hiring a firm or freelancer – only to find out they don’t actually have the skills you need…

 What NOT to Expect From a Tech Expert

 A tech expert has a specific set of skills, and chances are, they aren’t going to stray too far outside of them.
-They might set up your custom email server, but they aren’t going to be your receptionist.
+They might set up your custom email server, but they aren’t going to handle your social media.

 Now, going a step further (and not to stereotype), the typical tech expert might NOT be well versed in customer service, in travel planning, in changing hats to jump from task to task or client to client… It just isn’t the usual personality type.